nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

   firstName: "Rena",
   lastName: "Auerbach",
   location: "Chicago, IL",
+  events: [] // an array of references to Event documents,
-  events: [] // an array of references to Event documents }
+  memories: [] // an array of references to Memory documents }
 ```